-Note: To include premixed controls from the Affymetrix[®] GeneChip[®] Poly-A RNA Control Kit (PN 900433 or equivalent), add the reagents to the total RNA samples.
+Note: To include premixed controls from the Affymetrix[®] GeneChip[®] Poly-A RNA Control Kit (Part no. 900433 or equivalent), add the reagents to the total RNA samples.
 Follow the instructions below.
-Ambion strongly recommends the use of poly-A controls for all reactions that will be hybridized to GeneChip[®] arrays.
+We strongly recommend the use of poly-A controls for all reactions that will be hybridized to GeneChip[®] arrays.